STRIDES-Codes/STAW-Health/README.md

-# Environmental infectious disease risk in agricultural workers
+# STAW-Health: Spatio-Temporal analysis of Agricultural Workers' Health disparities

+Assessing environmental infectious disease risk in agricultural workers.
 This project was part of the [June 2021 Health Disparities Codeathon run by the Office of Data Science Strategy at NIH and Howard University](https://datascience.nih.gov/participant-application-health-disparities-codeathon)

 # What are environmental infectious diseases?